-The behaviour policy is monitored by the Head teacher by examining the behaviour logs, monthly discussions with the MDS's, nominations for Head teachers certificates, through regular contact with class teachers, child focus at staff meetings, documentation of the Behaviour support plans and by the observation of and discussion about the everyday life of Penponds School.
-The Midday Supervisors meet with the Head teacher once a month.
+The behaviour policy is monitored by the Head teacher by examining the behaviour log - recorded on SIMS, monthly discussions with the Mid day supervisors, nominations for Head teachers certificates, through regular contact with class teachers, child focus at staff meetings, documentation of the Behaviour Support Plans and by the observation of and discussion about the everyday life of Penponds School.
+The Midday Supervisors meet with the Head teacher once every half term.
 Governors also monitor behaviour during their visits.
-The behaviour policy will be reviewed every two years.
+The behaviour policy will be reviewed every year.